-At First Mats, however, we just focus on coir matting for homes and businesses.
+At First Mats, however, we focus on coir matting for homes and businesses.
 The mats are created using a needle felting technique to bind the fibres together, and then the fibres are moulded into shape and placed on PVC backing.
-We then offer mats or matting rolls that can be cut to suit a range of needs.
+We then offer mats or matting rolls that can be cut to suit various needs.

 There are many reasons why coir matting is such a popular choice for entrances, porches and doorways;

-The robust, resistant nature of coir matting means it is ideal for high traffic areas.
-Coir matting can last for many years and still provide a great cleaning quality.
+The robust, resistant nature of coir matting means it is ideal for high-traffic areas.
+Coir matting can last many years and still provide an excellent cleaning quality.

 Coir matting can come in a range of colours as well as a natural finish.
-If you choose a natural finish, then direct sunlight may weather the mat, but this usually adds to the finish, giving it a timeless feel.
-The fact is it easy to cut means that coir matting is ideal for entranceways and door recesses of any size.
+Direct sunlight may weather the mat if you choose a natural finish, but this usually adds to the finish, giving it a timeless feel.
+It is easy to cut, so coir matting is ideal for entranceways and door recesses of any size.

-Coir matting is strong enough to scrape dirt and mud off shoes as well as removing water.
-This can help to avoid a slip hazard as well as limiting mess caused by dirty and wet shoes.
-Coir mats can then be cleaned when dry with a vacuum cleaner or simply shaking the dirt off outside.
+Coir matting is strong enough to scrape dirt and mud off shoes and remove water.
+This can help avoid a slip hazard and limit the mess caused by dirty and wet shoes.
+Coir mats can then be cleaned when dry with a vacuum cleaner or simply shake the dirt off outside.

-If you want to keep your premises clean and dry, then coir matting may be the ideal, cost-effective choice for your entrance, porch or hallway.
+Coir matting may be the ideal, cost-effective choice for your entrance, porch or hallway if you want to keep your premises clean and dry.
 You can browse our range of coir matting options at First Mats.